Viet Minh: Victory and dissolution

 The Geneva Accords promised elections in 1956 to determine a national government for a united Vietnam.
 Neither the United States government nor Ngô Đình Diệm's State of Vietnam signed anything at the 1954 Geneva Conference.
 With respect to the question of reunification, the non-communist Vietnamese delegation objected strenuously to any division of Vietnam, but lost out when the French accepted the proposal of Việt Minh delegate Phạm Văn Đồng, who proposed that Vietnam eventually be united by elections under the supervision of "local commissions".
 The United States countered with what became known as the "American Plan", with the support of South Vietnam and the United Kingdom.
 It provided for unification elections under the supervision of the United Nations, but was rejected by the Soviet delegation.
 From his home in France, Vietnamese Emperor Bảo Đại appointed Ngô Đình Diệm as Prime Minister of South Vietnam.
 With United States support in rigging the referendum of 1955 using secret Central Intelligence Agency (CIA) funding, Diệm removed the Emperor and declared himself the president of the Republic of Vietnam.
+A year later, the republic's constitution was promulgated.

 The United States believed Ho Chi Minh would win the nationwide election proposed at the Geneva Accords.
 In a secret memorandum, Director of CIA Allen Dulles acknowledged that "The evidence [shows] that a majority of the people of Vietnam supported the Viet Minh rebels."
 Diem refused to hold the elections by citing that the South had not signed and were not bound to the Geneva Accords and that it was impossible to hold free elections in the communist North.
-Vietnam wide elections never happened and Việt Minh cadres in South Vietnam launched an insurgency against the government.
+Vietnam wide elections never happened and Việt Minh cadres in South Vietnam secretly kept by the communists launched an insurgency against the government.
 North Vietnam also occupied portions of Laos to assist in supplying the insurgents known as the National Liberation Front (Viet Cong) in South Vietnam.
-The war gradually escalated into the Second Indochina War, more commonly known as the "Vietnam War" in the West and the "American War" in Vietnam.
+As part of the global Cold War, the war gradually escalated into the Second Indochina War, called the "Resistance War against America" by Vietnamese communists and commonly known as the "Vietnam War" internationally.